 Ransomware attacks with Remote Access Tools

-You may have seen in the press that there are continuing Ransomware attacks and there is a recurring theme, in particular with Remote Access and Ransomware.
+You may have seen in the press that there are continuing Ransomware attacks and there is a recurring theme and want to know how to prevent these attacks.
+In particular with Remote Access and Ransomware.
 Used to be that attackers encrypted your information, relying on the fact that either the backup schedules you had in place weren’t up to scratch or your disaster recovery / business continuity processes took too long to invoke.
 Either way they wanted the money and you hoped that if you paid, you got the key.

 These days it’s about extracting the data before they encrypt it, they hold a copy of that data and they threaten its release, where that would not only be damage to your business reputation, but could cause some issues for customers if that type of data is released or sold on the Dark Web.

 Businesses have had their data stolen before encryption, and they ended up paying the fee in the agreement that the hacker will not release the data.
 Here you rely on the word of a criminal and hope they don’t come back to you asking for more money.